 Dr. Jayson DibbleAssociate Professor of Communication

-Dr. Jayson Dibble joined the communication department fall 2012.
-His teaching centers on interpersonal communication and relational communication, as well as quantitative research methods.
-He researches many things, such as why people don't like to share bad news and the role of technology in how people seek and maintain prospective romantic partners ("back burners").
-Jayson also serves as faculty advisor to Hope's chapter of Lambda Pi Eta, the national communication honor society.
+Dr. Jayson Dibble's teaching centers on interpersonal communication and relational communication, as well as quantitative research methods.
+He researches many things, such as why people don't like to share bad news, the role of technology in how people seek and maintain prospective romantic partners ("back burners"), persuasion, and the relationships people form with media characters.

 Areas of Expertise

 - Quantitative research methods

 - Interpersonal communication

 - Persuasion and deception

 - M.A., organizational communication, Western Michigan University, 2003